...because as the years go by and the world changes, the ordinary will seem extraordinary.

 Address and Undress your stress!

-To find out why feelings matter and how you use them to feel extraordinarily better, call or email.
+To find out why feelings matter and how you use them to feel extraordinarily better, contact me.